List of Hellsing characters: Arthur Hellsing

 Arthur Hellsing is Integra Hellsing's father, and previously had control over Alucard.
 He seemed to very wary of using Alucard on missions and would typically send Walter Dornez instead.
 Eventually he confines Alucard to the catacombs after becoming paranoid that the vampire was too powerful for him to control.

 Over the next 20 years, Arthur falls ill with a disease that is deemed terminal, and on his deathbed, he appoints his daughter Integra as the new leader of the Hellsing Organization.
 Arthur seemed to have a very close relationship with Integra.
 He cared deeply for her, and taught her everything that she needed to know about vampires and other supernatural creatures.
 He also seemed to trust her more that his own brother and eventually hands the organization over to her.

 The relationship between Alucard and Arthur is very vague, and Arthur seems to be very distant and wary of Alucard.
 Surprisingly though, Arthur has a deep understanding of Alucard, and vampires in general.
 He also trusted Alucard enough to send Integra to the catacombs to awaken Alucard at the time of his death.

-Abraham Van Hellsing
+Abraham Van Helsing

 The founder of the Royal Order of Protestant Knights, better known as the Hellsing Organization.
 He is the grandfather of Integra Hellsing and the father of Arthur and Richard Hellsing.
-Before the start of the series, he teamed up with Jonathan Harker to save Harker's fiancee Mina Murray from the clutches of Count Dracula.
-He defeats Dracula but chooses not to kill him, instead making him his slave for another century and founding the Hellsing organization in order to slay monsters such as him.
+In the backstory of Hellsing, which is heavily based on the events of Bram Stoker's Dracula, Van Helsing leads a group consisting of Arthur Holmwood, Quincy Morris and John Seward to hunt Alucard, known at this time as Count Dracula, and save Holmwood's Fiancée, Mina Harker, from the vampire.
+Alucard is ambushed by the group and is staked in the heart, however his body is not completely destroyed.
+Van Helsing then took the corpse of Alucard to England, where he used the resources of the newly established Hellsing Organization to experiment on and resurrect the vampire.
+Alucard then pledged his loyalty to Van Helsing, and by extension his bloodline and the Hellsing Organization.